 Response: Thank you.
 We have revised the manuscript and fixed the grammatical errors.

 8. There is no limitation explain in the paper.
 Like, this is an analysis from the existing public domain health survey datasets.
-Prospective study may reveled more in depth information.
+Prospective study may reveal more in depth information.

 Response: Thank you for the insight, we have added a strength and limitations section in the manuscript.